 Cedric Neal plays Nathan Detroit’s buddy Nicely-Nicely Johnson.
 Typically Guys and Dolls demands that the role is played as a groceries-gobbling, absent-minded slob albeit with a heart of gold, who in the prayer meeting at the show’s endgame metamorphoses into a show-stopping hero.
 Neal is a gifted performer, but struggles to convince as a slob.
 Big Jule (Cameron Johnson) calls him a “fat water buffalo” at the prayer meeting but in this production that description just does not ring true.
 If Hytner had thought to have had Nicely-Nicely Johnson’s brother Boris step up to the role, it may have proved a far more satisfying casting choice.

 And there are tiny gems in Loesser’s Runyon-esque dialogue that Hytner has steamrollered.
 Sky Masterson’s exclamation of “Cider!” after Nathan suckers him into taking Sarah to dinner, together with Lt Brannigan’s (Cornelius Clarke) wry wish that “I hope there’s nothing in heredity” are both tossed away with no attention paid to the lines’ comic potential.
-Loesser was a genius, with every word of his libretto painstakingly crafted.
+Loesser was a genius, with every word both of his lyrics and of Abe Burrows' libretto painstakingly crafted.
 Hytner and his cast need to pay more attention to the detail.

 This may not be one of the great Guys and Dolls, but with Tom Brady’s 14-piece orchestra up in the circle, it does make for a night of fun theatre.
 Go and see it, for it’s a probable 12 to 7 that you’ll come out grinning.